anonymous-6965/WebD-Assignment/README.md

 # WebD-Assignment
-An ecommerce website as a WebD project at IIITA
+An anime website made by IIT2024011 and IIT2024012 for webD assignment